HEIGVD-Course-DAI/dai-lab-tools/README.md

 ### Using Docker Compose

 In a final step, we will use Docker Compose to run the application.
 Create a `docker-compose.yml` file with the image as the only service.
-Run it with `doccker compose` to check that it works.
+Run it with `docker compose` to check that it works.